Some people use the two terms interchangeably, but that can lead to misconceptions because the two aren’t actually the same.

 The major difference between deferment and forbearance is the role of the government.
 In the latter option, the federal government will not help pay the interest that accrues with a loan.
 It is not an entitlement.
 Forbearance, therefore, is typically pursued by students who—for whatever reason—do not qualify for deferment.

-Again, speak with your loan provider and ask them what the conditions of your loan is, and what your options are.
+Again, speak with your loan provider and ask them what the conditions of your loan are, and what your options are.
 Each loan and borrower have different circumstances, so it is always important to clarify.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!